DRx3D/glTF-Sample-Assets-OLD/Models/MultipleScenes/README.md

 ## Summary

 A simple glTF asset with two scenes.
-Each scene consists of one node with one mesh.
+Each scene consists of one node with one mesh.  [[Display](https://github.khronos.org/glTF-Sample-Viewer-Release/?model=https://raw.GithubUserContent.com/DRx3D/glTF-Sample-Assets/main/./Models/MultipleScenes/glTF/MultipleScenes.gltf) in SampleViewer]

 ## Screenshot